How Canonical ESG Evolves

 Accepted changes are:

-Backward Compatibility Commitment
+Semantic Infrastructure Backward Compatibility

-Canonical ESG prioritises backward compatibility.
+CDI/CEDM prioritises backward compatibility.

 Where compatibility cannot be preserved:

-No published version is invalidated by subsequent evolution.
+No published version is invalidated.

 Users are never forced to upgrade.